 Lynn Rader and his 6 younger siblings were raised on this Guernsey Dairy farm by their parents, Glenn and Margaret Rader.
-Glenn and Margaret moved onto this farm when they were married in 1945 when Glenn’s Aunt and Uncle moved into town.
-The family grew up milking cows and showing cows in 4-H.
+Glenn and Margaret moved onto this farm when they were married in 1945.
+The family grew up milking cows and showing them in 4-H.

 In 1971 the cows were sold after Glenn passed away.
 The farm took on a very different look when the cows were gone.
 From then until the present time, Lynn and Linda have been primarily grain farmers.

 For the past many years they have also grown and sold sweet corn in the summer and pumpkins and other produce in the fall.
 The pumpkin business began rather innocently when Lynn had a bumper crop of pumpkins in his garden and decided to put a hayrack out in his front yard with the extras on it to sell.
-That was some 20 years ago and every year since, Lynn has planted more and more varieties and has expanded his acreage.
-Today he has about 12 acres of sweet corn and 30+ acres of pumpkins, gourds etc.
+That was some 20 years ago and every year since, Lynn has planted more and more varieties and has expanded his acreage to 30 plus acres.

 ...the opportunity to experience a little bit of the country life.